 Aligning for Efficient Technology Delivery

-Agile methodologies and DevOps principles align seamlessly to enable efficient technology delivery.
+Agile methodologies and DevOps principles align seamlessly to enable efficient technology delivery, often supported by robust tools for project management to track progress, facilitate collaboration, and enhance productivity.
 Let’s explore how they work together.

 #1.
 Continuous Integration and Delivery